ellysecarter/team-builder/README.md

 ## Description

-Team Builder uses your terminal to dynamically keep track of your team members .
+Team Builder uses your terminal to dynamically keep track of your team members.
+Just answer the prompts with the appropriate details and we'll take care of the rest.

 ## Technologies Used
 * HTML